EricZinda/Perplexity/docs/archive/devhowto17.0ConceptualFailures.md

 ### Determining What to Call "x"
 We can figure out what the variable `x` has been restricted to "so far" by taking advantage of some things we know:

-1. We know how the tree is executed (depth-first)
+1. We know how the scope-resolved MRS is executed (depth-first)
-2. We know the predications in the tree
+2. We know the predications in the scope-resolved MRS
 3. We know which predication reported the error

 Thus: We know *where* the failed predication is in the execution order

-So, in the scope-resolved tree for "a dog is large":
+So, in the scope-resolved mrs for "a dog is large":

 ~~~
           ┌────── _dog_n_1(x3)